Postgraduate Diploma in TESOL

 Delivery

-• Three are delivered in a blended mode, combining on-line and face-to-face teaching; and
+• Two (2) modules are delivered in a blended mode, combining on-line webinars on Saturdays undertaken from the participant’s home country and in-person teaching in Singapore; and

-• Three are delivered entirely face-to-face with some asynchronous online and flipped learning sessions during the residential phase at RELC.
+• Four (4) modules are delivered entirely in-person during the residential phase at RELC, Singapore.

-• Learner Training is provided to familiarise learners with the learning management system to be used for the online learning.
+Learner Training is provided to familiarize learners with the learning management system to be used for online learning.

 Structure